RozhanMk/Taxi-demand-prediction/README.md

 | Week day | |

 # Base Model
-We transformed a time series problem into a supervised learning problem.
+We transformed **multiple multivariate time series** problems into a supervised learning problem.
 So we can use XGBoost.
 ![](https://github.com/RozhanMk/Taxi-demand-prediction/blob/main/images/xgboost.png)

 # Final Model